The Role of HR in Interviews

-My friends, the truth is that HR does not have to be empathetic, people concerned, considerate, understanding, or sensitive.
+My friends, the truth is that HR does not have to be empathetic, people-concerned, considerate, understanding, or sensitive.
 An interviewer should expect them to be the exact opposite.
 An interview is not a therapy session, so there is no use expecting the interviewer to want to hear or understand your side of the story.

-The interviewer's job is to select a candidate based on the criteria given to him/her by the HR or Management.
+The interviewer's job is to select a candidate based on the criteria given to him/her by HR or Management.
 He/She should be friendly but investigative.
 Nothing can be taken for granted, and no answer can be accepted at face value.

 Like many people who responded to this post, I never have, nor would ever hire someone who complained about their previous company, family, friends, hometown, country, and weather.
 You won't believe how many people complain about the weather in an interview.
 Such candidates are let out the door with the response, "If you have a problem with the weather, you shouldn't be planning on working in this city."